 Frequently Asked Questions

 What is the sign of termite infestation in the garden?

 Ans.
 Termites build Termite Mud Tubes in Yard.
 If you see some mud tubes growing in your yard, it indicates a termite infestation.

 How to get rid of termites in my garden?

 Ans.
 Contact a pest control specialist, and he will help you save your garden from a termite attack.

 Should I worry about termites in my yard?

 Ans.
-Yes, you should be worried that if termites are present in your yard, chances are there that your home is vulnerable to termites.
+Yes, you should be worried that if termites are present in your yard, your home is likely vulnerable to termites.
 Further termites will destroy trees in your lawn and damage grass & wood.